Nathan-Bush46/IDS706-rust-IP2/README.md

 - Rust
 - SQLite

-## Running the Program
+## Running and Set

-1. See Docker set up to install needed libraries
+1. See Docker set up to install needed libraries.
+(This installs needed Dependencies for you)
-2. Clone this repository.
 3. Run `cargo build` to build the project.
 4. Run `cargo run` to execute the program. (or just cargo all to build, lint, and run)
+5. make release will make optimized binary and run it once

 ## Set up instructions using VS code + Docker:
 ### Docker